hkhoi/Mobile_Game_Analysis/README.md

 The right graph shows the growth of game size per game Genre.
 It is noted that the Game Size fluctuates fronm year to year, but shows an overall trend of increasing, especially Action Genre which shows a constant growth in the last 5 years

- **Inference: **
+ **Inference: <br/>
-**Game size are increasing roughly 50MB per year with Action/Adventure games takes up bigger size and Family/Puzzle less size**
+-Game size are increasing roughly 50MB per year with Action/Adventure games takes up bigger size and Family/Puzzle less size<br/>**
 *Future work: investigation of size trend in more detail*